Constructive set theory: Full Choice implies PEM

+So full choice is non-constructive in set theory as defined here.
+The issue is that when propositions are part of set comprehension, the notion of their truth values are ramified into set terms of the theory.
+Equality defined by the set theoretical axiom of extensionality, which itself is not related to functions, in turn couples knowledge about the proposition to information about function values.

+To better understand why one cannot expect to be granted a definitive (total) choice function with domain $\{a,b\}$, consider naive function candidates.
+One candidate is $f = \{\langle a, B\rangle,\langle b, 1\rangle \}$, where $B:=\{u\in \{0\} \mid P\}$.
+Such a $B$ had already been considered in the early section on the axiom of separation. $f$ here is a classical choice function either way, where however $P$ may function as a (potentially undecidable) "if-clause".
+Constructively, the domain and values of such $P$-dependent would-be functions are not understood enough to prove them to be a total functional relation into $\{0, 1\}$.

 For computable semantics, set theory axioms postulating (total) function existence lead to the requirement for halting recursive functions.
 From their function graph in individual interpretations, one can infer the branches taken by the "if-clauses" that were undecided in the interpreted theory.

 But on the level of the synthetic frameworks, when they broadly become classical from adopting full choice, these extensional set theories theories contradict the constructive Church's rule.

 Regularity implies PEM

 The axiom of choice grants existence a function associated with every set-sized collection of inhabited elements $s$, with which one can then at once pick unique elements $t$.

 The axiom of regularity states that for every inhabited set $s$ in the universal collection, there exists an element $t$ in $s$, which shares no elements with $s$.
 This formulation does not involve functions or unique existence claims, but instead directly guarantees sets $t\in s$ with a specific property.